Ankitaganesh/catalog-assignment/README.md

 How to Run

+1) Download the zip file, extract and open in any IDE
+2) cd projectname
-1) Compile the Java files: javac Main.java
+3) Compile the Java files: javac Main.java
-2) Run the program: java Main
+4) Run the program: java Main